aryanjassal/chroma/README.md

   --[[
     By default, the theme generator merges the table with the default table.
     This ensures doing something like this would not result in other values, like the default out file, being nil.
-To disable this behaviour, set this flag to false.
+To disable this behavior, set this flag to false.

     themes.gtk { colors = { red = "#ff0000", } }